What is a VPN?

 In the wild, you will most often find three variations of AES: AES-128, AES-192, and AES-256.
 Additionally, you may encounter different modes of operation, such as AES-256-GCM or AES-256-CBC.

 Not all tunneling protocols support this kind of encryption.
-For example, PPTP uses the much weaker MPPE cipher, whereas the new WireGuard protocol primarily uses ChaCha20.
+For example, PPTP uses the much weaker MPPE cipher, whereas the reputable WireGuard protocol primarily uses ChaCha20.

 What is VPN tunneling?

 A VPN tunnel is an encrypted link that connects your computer or mobile device to an external network.
-A VPN tunnel, which stands for Virtual Private Network tunnel, can be used to conceal your online activity.
+You can use a VPN tunnel to conceal your online activity.

 How does VPN tunneling work?

-To connect to the Internet via a VPN tunnel, you must first sign up with a Virtual Private Network (VPN) service.
+To connect to the internet through a VPN tunnel, you must first sign up with a VPN service.
 The VPN is essential for concealing your IP address and protecting your online activity from prying eyes.

-Once you connect to your chosen server, a VPN tunnel will be established.
+A VPN tunnel is established once you connect to your chosen server.
 Without it, your ISP sees your online activities, but this is impossible after you connect to a VPN server.
-That's because of the encryption and hidden IP address.
+That's because of the encryption and your hidden IP address.

-The VPN tunnel channels your traffic through to a VPN server, hiding your IP.
-Without the IP, there's no way to tell your location.
+The VPN tunnel channels your traffic to a VPN server, hiding your IP address.
+Without the IP address, your location cannot be determined.

-Also some VPNs offer split tunneling feature that allows users to divide their internet traffic between the VPN connection and their regular internet connection.
+Most VPNs also offer a split tunneling feature that allows users to divide their internet traffic between the VPN connection and their regular internet connection.
 It enables users to route specific data through the encrypted VPN tunnel while accessing other resources directly.

-There are several different types of a VPN.
-We put up a concise overview of each of the VPN type for you to have a better understanding what divides VPN into different categories.
+There are several different types of VPNs.
+I've put up a concise overview of each VPN type for you to have a better understanding of what divides VPNs into different categories.

 The main types of a VPN are: